Certificate IV in Design

-- an applicant statement outlining why you would like to study design and what area/s of design most interest you (maximum 250 words).
+- an applicant statement outlining why why you would like to study design, and what area/s of design most interest you (maximum 250 words).

 - a folio of 10-12 images of your own work demonstrating your creativity and design abilities.
 It could also reflect your problem solving and technical/digital skills.

-Your folio must be collated in a single PDF (maximum size 10MB) including a brief description/explanation of each work.
+- Your folio must be collated in a single PDF (maximum size 10MB) including a brief description/explanation of each work.
 Alternatively, you can provide a URL to your folio if hosted online.
 Please provide the username and/or password if applicable.

 Folio presentation: You must present your folio to a selection panel.
 Where necessary, this may be conducted via email, phone or Skype.